tarantool/doc/doc/reference/reference_sql/sql.rst

 a scalar value.

-Aggregate functions are only legal in certain clauses of SELECT for grouped tables.
+Aggregate functions are only legal in certain clauses of a :ref:`SELECT statement <sql_select>` for grouped tables.
 (A table is a grouped table if a GROUP BY clause is present.)
-Also, if an aggregate function is used in a select-list and GROUP BY clause is omitted, then Tarantool assumes ``SELECT ...
+Also, if an aggregate function is used in a select-list and the GROUP BY clause is omitted, then Tarantool assumes ``SELECT ...
 GROUP BY [all columns];``.